Guide to Work, Study, Travel and Living Abroad

 A mosque in Singapore.

-Modern day Singapore, largely founded by Sir Stamford Raffles in 1819, began as a thriving colonial outpost in the late 19th century.
+Modern-day Singapore, founded mainly by Sir Stamford Raffles in 1819, began as a thriving colonial outpost in the late 19th century.
 The city we know today was born of multiple nationalities striving to make a life in a previously uninhabited part of the Malaysian peninsula.
-The island floundered in chaos after the end of WWII and inhabitants became increasingly disgruntled with British rule.
-By 1965, independence was declared for the city-state.
-Progress has been the mantra from the government since then.
-Singapore has embarked upon aggressive growth strategies to increase employment, improve education, housing, boost manufacturing, and industrial capacity.
+The island floundered in chaos after WWII ended, and inhabitants became increasingly disgruntled with British rule.
+By 1965, the city-state declared its independence.
+Progress has been the mantra of the government since then.
+Singapore has embarked upon aggressive growth strategies to increase employment, improve education, increase housing, boost manufacturing and industrial capacity.
 The racially tolerant nation has created an economy that has grown by an average of 9% yearly since its independence.
-Such progress does not come without a cost.
+Such progress comes with a cost.

 The History

-Before Sir Stamford Raffles arrived on this small island the area was mostly swampland, infested by tropical creatures and bugs, unfit for human habitation.
-The geographical location however lent itself favorably to British efforts in establishing control over this part of the world.
-Build it and they will come, and so the Malays, Chinese, and Indians did come, along with the British.
-A 2-tier society developed from the beginning.
+Before Sir Stamford Raffles arrived on this small island, the area was mostly swampland, infested by tropical creatures and bugs, unfit for human habitation.
+The geographical location, however, lent itself favorably to British efforts in establishing control over this part of the world.
+Build it, and they will come, so the Malays, Chinese, and Indians arrived, along with the British—a 2-tier society developed from the beginning.
 The British took the best jobs, made the most money, and lived in the best locations.
-The Brits constructed colonial buildings and imported the comforts of home into what was for them a tropical jungle.
-Many entrepreneurial Chinese and Indian businessmen also fared well during this period, and thus a new elite class emerged.
-The history is important because it forms the basis of what is still a multi-tier society today.
+The Brits constructed colonial buildings and imported the comforts of home into what was, for them, a tropical jungle.
+Many entrepreneurial Chinese and Indian business people also fared well during this period; thus, a new elite class emerged.
+The history is important because it forms the basis of a multi-tier society today.

 City Slickers

-The history of Singapore is also relevant to the current climate in the city.
+The history of Singapore is also relevant to the current atmosphere in the city.
 On the surface, all of Singapore gleams.
-The high-rise buildings tower above the city streets, luring in the bankers, insurance brokers, and lawyers.
-The government actively encourages big firms to set up here, providing advantageous tax rates and requiring locals to be employed as part of their set up.
-The global financial crisis that has affected most advanced economies since 2007 has been largely avoided in Singapore.
-Whereas Switzerland and Europe have seen a decrease in wealth derived from foreigners’ banking, Singapore has become the new world-banking hub given their favorable privacy policies towards wealthy investors.
+The high-rise buildings tower above the city streets, luring in bankers, insurance brokers, and lawyers.
+The government actively encourages big firms to set up here, providing advantageous tax rates and requiring locals to be employed as part of their arrangement.
+The global financial crisis that affected most advanced economies since 2007 was largely avoided in Singapore.
+Whereas Switzerland and Europe saw decreased wealth from banking foreigners' money, Singapore has become the new world banking hub, given its favorable privacy policies towards wealthy investors.

 The Expats

 Expats in Singapore fall into two major categories.
-There are the well-paid foreigners from Britain, Australia, the United States, China, India, and other countries.
-These expats work in Singapore courtesy of employment passes provided by the government, passes provided to those with a tertiary education and a professional background.
-Then there are the low paid foreign workers.
+There are well-paid foreigners from Britain, Australia, the United States, China, India, and other countries.
+These expats work in Singapore courtesy of employment passes provided by the government, passes offered to those with a tertiary education and a professional background.
+Then there are the low-paid foreign workers.
 The combination of these two groups has created a massive increase in foreigners working in Singapore.
-Official figures are not published, but it has been written that between 30 to 40 percent of the population are foreigners.
+Official figures are not published, but it is reported from multiple sources that more than 40 percent of the population are foreigners.

 The Construction Workers and Maids

-Many expats arrive as families and employ live-in help, otherwise known as "maids" or "helpers."
-These helpers are usually low paid foreign workers from the Philippines or Indonesia.
+Many expats arrive as families and employ live-in help, or "maids" or "helpers."
+These helpers are usually low-paid foreign workers from the Philippines or Indonesia.
 As well as poorly paid helpers, there are vast numbers of Indians and Bangladeshis arriving in Singapore to work in construction.
 A city creating so many new buildings requires many construction workers.
-Every morning, no matter where you are in Singapore, you will see the Indians and Bangladeshis heading off to construction sites, safety helmet in hand ready to slog it out as the hot sun rises and beats upon them for another working day.
-These workers are in Singapore courtesy of a work permit, designed for lower salaried employees.
+Every morning, no matter where you are in Singapore, you will see the Indians and Bangladeshis heading off to construction sites, safety helmets in hand, ready to slog it out as the hot sun rises and beats upon them for another working day.
+These workers are in Singapore courtesy of a work permit for lower-salaried employees.

 Housing

 Most Singaporeans live in public housing called "HDBs" (Housing and Development Board).
-HDBs in Singapore are not necessarily for the poor and complexes are built in a range of standards to suit different income groups.
-HDBs are effectively estates, built in a high-rise style and incorporating shopping, schools and other facilities.
-HDBs were built to resolve the chronic housing shortages that arose in Singapore both before and after WWII.
+HDBs in Singapore are not necessarily for people experiencing poverty, and complexes are built with various standards to suit different income groups.
+HDBs are effectively estates, built in a high-rise style and incorporating shopping, schools, and other facilities.
+HDBs were created to resolve the chronic housing shortages in Singapore before and after WWII.
 Only permanent residents are allowed to live in HDBs.
-The government has actively developed this style of living from an urban planning perspective and the old Kampong villages have been gradually eliminated.
+The government has actively developed this style of living from an urban planning perspective, and the old Kampong villages have been gradually eliminated.
 Only one Kampong remains on the main island of Singapore today.
-This is a distinct contrast to the housing of higher salaried expats who usually live in condominiums, high rises, and privately built residences all around Singapore.
+The surrounding circumstances stand in distinct contrast to the housing of higher salaried expats who usually live in condominiums, high rises, and privately built residences all around Singapore.

 Ethnic Separation

-From the time of early settlement in Singapore, housing has evolved into areas where different nationalities congregate.
-There is Little India, where you could be fooled into thinking you were actually in the namesake country; Arab Street with the surrounding streets of Haji Lane, Kandahar Street and Muscat Street; Chinatown which is now primarily a tourist destination with many higher paid expats living in the old shop houses; and Geylang where there is a large Chinese community in what is known as Singapore’s red light district.
+Since the early settlement in Singapore, housing has evolved into areas where different nationalities congregate.
+There is Little India, where you could be fooled into thinking you were actually in the namesake country; Arab Street with the surrounding streets of Haji Lane, Kandahar Street, and Muscat Street; Chinatown which is now primarily a tourist destination with many higher paid expats living in the old shop houses; and Geylang where there is a sizeable Chinese community in what is known as Singapore's red light district.

 Eating and Shopping

 Singaporeans are famous for two things in particular: eating and shopping.
-Often the two activities are combined in gleaming shopping centers or malls as they are more often called here.
+The two activities are often combined in gleaming shopping centers or malls.
 These dens of consumerism offer goods from all over the world—from high-end brands such as Gucci to mass-produced Chinese trinkets.
-Food courts provide a vast array of Asian food items for the hungry shopper, all in air-conditioned comfort.
-Singapore is also famous for their hawker centers.
-From the touristy Lau Pa Sat and Newton Circus, to the Uncles favorite at Old Airport Road hawker center, it is easy to find food that is not only tasty but very reasonably priced.
-The third dimension of the food scene in Singapore is the medium to high-end restaurants, largely catering to expats but increasingly to middle class Singaporeans.
-Although international hotels host a range of eateries, there are many more interesting and reasonably priced options.
-You can find excellent Spanish, Middle Eastern, French and of course Singaporean Peranakan restaurants to tempt your taste buds.
+Food courts provide many Asian food items for the hungry shopper, all in air-conditioned comfort.
+Singapore is also famous for its hawker centers.
+From the touristy Lau Pa Sat and Newton Circus to the Uncles Favorite at Old Airport Road hawker center, it is easy to find food that is not only tasty but very reasonably priced.
+The third dimension of the food scene in Singapore is the medium to high-end restaurants, mainly catering to expats but increasingly to middle-class Singaporeans.
+Although international hotels host a range of eateries, many more exciting and reasonably priced options exist.
+You can find excellent Spanish, Middle Eastern, French, and Singaporean Peranakan restaurants to tempt your taste buds.
 All offer good wine lists and would not look out of place on a street in Melbourne or London.

 Bahru market in Singapore.